Pizza Oven Temperatures – Is It Time To Turn Up The Heat?

 When you cook pizza at a low temperature, you’re looking at longer cooking times, resulting in a denser crust.
 When you cook them at a high temperature, it will take less time, and the final product will be lighter and fluffier.

-Increasing the temperature allows the gas within dough to expand quickly, resulting in a fluffier and tastier overall product.
+So, how exactly does a pizza oven work?
+The increase in temperature allows the gas within dough to expand quickly, resulting in a fluffier and tastier overall product.
 It also provides ready to eat pizza in a matter of minutes.
 It’s a win-win!

 Learning how to control the oven temp for pizzas means you’ll be able to decide the crispiness of your meals.
 If you want to recreate that amazing pizza you had at a pizzeria last Friday night, you need to cook your pizza using high temperatures.